pytask-dev/pytask/docs/source/tutorials/set_up_a_project.md

 practice to store any outputs of the tasks in your project in a different folder than `src`.

-Whenever you want to fully regenerate your project, simply delete the build directory and run pytask again.
+Whenever you want to regenerate your project, delete the build directory and rerun pytask.

 ## `pyproject.toml`

 The `pyproject.toml` file is the modern configuration file for most Python packages and apps.
 It contains

-1. ... the configuration for our Python package.
+1. the configuration for our Python package.
-2. ... pytask's configuration.
+2. pytask's configuration.

-Let us start with the configuration of the Python package which contains general information about the package like its name and version, or that the code can be found inside the `src` folder.
+Let us start with the configuration of the Python package, which contains general information about the package, like its name and version, the definition of the package folder, `src`.

 ```toml
 [build-system]